28 April 2014 : Original article

-Material and Methods: Fifty patients 3 months after a kidney transplant took part in the study.
+MATERIAL AND METHODS: Fifty patients 3 months after a kidney transplant took part in the study.
 The following research tools were used: (1) 24-hour Ambulatory Blood Pressure Monitoring, ABPM; (2) traditional method – office BP; (3) the authors’ questionnaire form, (4) Morisky-Green test for self-evaluation of the compliance level; (5) disease history.
 The relevance level was p<0.05.

+RESULTS: ABPM results showed that only 8 (16%) renal transplant recipients are normotensive without any antihypertensive drugs.
+It was shown through ABPM that insufficient controlling of hypertension was observed in 22 patients (44%).
 It was shown that 9 patients (18%) had masked hypertension and 5 patients (10%) white-coat hypertension.
 Eight patients (16%) showed controlled daily rhythm of blood pressure (“dippers”).
 No statistically significant correlation between ABPM and office BP and creatinine level was observed.

-Conclusions: The results of the study show insufficient control of arterial hypertension and the occurrence of masked hypertension and the white-coat effect in patients after KTx.
+CONCLUSIONS: The results of the study show insufficient control of arterial hypertension and the occurrence of masked hypertension and the white-coat effect in patients after KTx.
 ABPM should be routinely performed in post-KTx patients.
 Nonadherence to regular taking of medication and improper lifestyle of patients in the third month after KTx are not a risk factor in higher values of arterial hypertension and higher level of creatinine.

 Keywords: adherence, arterial hypertension, ABPM, Kidney Transplant